 Congratulations on your little bundle of joy!
-Now, let's talk about postpartum bleeding and how you can put the brakes on it faster.
+Now, let's talk about postpartum bleeding and how you can manage juggling a new baby and looking after your postpartum body.

 Get ready to learn more about postpartum bleeding!
-As a mum with a cute little newborn to take care of, you deserve to recover and feel your best with effective home remedies.
 Believe it or not, all women experience postpartum bleeding after giving birth and sometimes it lasts several months.
-We’re here to uncover how to stop postpartum bleeding faster.
+We’re here to uncover how to manage not only blood loss but also understand the recovery process better.

-Before we explore management tips for postpartum bleeding, it helps to understand the condition.
-After giving birth, postpartum bleeding (lochia) is very common.
-Lochia, as it’s called, is your body’s way of shedding the uterine wall.
-The discharge itself is the blood, cells, mucus and retained placenta tissue from the womb once your baby has been born.
-It is a normal process which may last for up to six weeks postpartum.
+Lochia is your body’s way of shedding the uterine wall.
+The discharge itself consists of the blood, cells, mucus and retained placenta tissue from the womb once your baby has been born.
+It is a normal process which may last for up to six-eight weeks postpartum.

 1. Lochia rubra:

 Blood and shreds of foetal membranes flow out of the uterus.
-The fluid is generally quite red and may last for between three to five days following birth.
+The fluid is generally quite red and may last for between 3-5 days following birth.
 You’ll probably change your maternity pad quite often.

 2. Lochia serosa: